Whether you decide to rock a suit or tux to prom, most prom-goers are scratching their heads wondering: Should I rent or should I buy?

 If you’re on the fence about which option to choose, here’s your guide to looking your best and saving a couple bucks along the way!
-Because isn’t that what we all want anyway?
+Because isn’t that what we all want?

 It depends.
 A rented suit for prom can save money if you plan on only wearing a suit once in your life.

-The reason being is that suit rentals cost between $100-200.
-Buying a suit from Tip Top ranges between $200-500 depending on the designer and style.
+When it comes down to the numbers, the average cost of a prom suit rental is $100-200.
+Buying a suit from Tip Top ranges between $200-450 depending on the designer and style.

-Take the stain and wrinkle-resistant suits from G Grafton, for example.
-Made with a dancefloor-ready 2-way stretch, you’ll be able to stay comfortable all day long.
-For less than the price of two rentals.
-You get the pants for free when you buy the jacket, meaning you get both for a cool $250.
+Take the stain and wrinkle-resistant slim-fit suits from G Grafton, for example.
+Made with a dancefloor-ready 2-way stretch, you’ll be comfortable all day long.
+Plus, you get the pants for free when you buy the jacket, meaning you get both for under $300.

-So, if you’re planning to attend anything that requires a suit - like a wedding or family party - after your prom, you’ll be saving money.
+So, if you’re planning to attend anything after your prom that requires a suit - like a wedding, family party, or job interview - you’ll be saving money.

-And while we’re on the topic of saving moolah, if you buy a suit, you can pick up a shirt and tie for $20.22.
-Here’s some tips on matching your shirt, tie, and suit.
+And while we’re on the topic of saving moolah, if you buy a suit, you can pick up a shirt and tie for $20.23 (in-store only).

 You know that expression, “any man looks good in a suit.”
 We beg to differ.
 Take these ill-fitting moments by everyone’s favourite normcore dad, Adam Sandler.